 Common errors in writing personal statements

-Despite clear indications given to graduates and candidates concerning writing a good personal statement whether a professional personal statement or a college personal statement format; individuals still make errors when writing them.
-These are some of the erroneous facts;
+Despite clear indications given to graduates and candidates concerning writing; a good personal statement whether a professional personal statement or a college personal statement format, individuals still make errors when writing them.
+These are some of the false facts:

 1. Being too generic